Caring for a dementia patient at home: Essential Support and Practical Tips

 Communication Difficulties, Avoid Mistakes

 4. Engage in Meaningful Activities: Tailor activities to the person’s interests and abilities.
-Engaging in music, gardening, or social events can enhance quality of life and provide a sense of purpose.
+Music, gardening, or social events can enhance the quality of life and provide a sense of purpose.

 5. Caregiver Support: Being a caregiver is demanding.
 Seek support through caregiver groups, respite care, and professional assistance when needed.
 Prioritising your well-being is essential for providing effective care.